 Ovarian cysts are usually benign, but they can also be painful.
-Dr. Angela Pollard offers diagnosis and treatment for women at Above Parr Women’s Center in Campbell, California, who have symptoms of ovarian cysts.
+Dr. Angela Pollard offers diagnosis and treatment for women at Dr. Angela Pollard Md Inc. in Campbell, California, who have symptoms of ovarian cysts.

 An ovarian cyst is a fluid-filled sac located inside the ovary or on the surface.
 Most cysts are functional and develop as a normal part of the menstrual cycle.
 Functional cysts include follicular cysts, which develop when a follicle containing an egg doesn’t rupture properly at ovulation.
 Another type of functional cyst is a corpus luteum cyst, which may develop after an egg has been released at ovulation.

 Other types of cysts that may appear on the ovaries include endometriomas, cystadenomas, and dermoid cysts.
 Ovarian cysts are rarely cancerous.

 Most ovarian cysts don’t cause any symptoms.
 However, some patients with ovarian cysts may experience pelvic pain, especially right before or right after menstruation.
 Patients with this condition may also experience pressure on the bowels, pain during bowel movements, nausea, and fullness in the abdomen.
 In addition, larger ovarian cysts may press on the bladder, causing the patient to urinate more frequently.

 Most ovarian cysts will go away on their own without any treatment.
 However, other cysts may continue to cause uncomfortable symptoms.
 In some cases, Dr. Pollard may simply watch the cyst over time to see if it disappears.
 If the cyst is large, growing, or suspicious, Dr. Pollard may recommend surgery to remove it.

 Patients may be able to reduce the chances of developing new ovarian cysts by taking birth control pills.
 However, some patients may develop new ovarian cysts in spite of treatment.